qmk/qmk.fm_old/_posts/2019-03-12-next-set-of-split-common-changes.md

 pr: 4974
 ---

-THis updates a number of parts for the Split Keyboard code, to get it more ready for ARM Support (no, not here yet).
+This updates a number of parts for the Split Keyboard code, to get it more ready for ARM Support (no, not here yet).

 This PR: